7 sustainable marketing examples for green advertising inspo

 Investing in green marketing has many benefits

-The latest marketing techniques can help you tell the story behind your brand’s sustainable practices.
-Or you can start some fun interactive campaigns to get your consumers’ attention and help encourage greener choices.
+Green advertising and marketing techniques can help you tell the story behind your brand’s sustainable practices.
+Or you can start some fun interactive green advertising campaigns to get your consumers’ attention and help encourage greener choices.

-Green marketing efforts mean your brand image can start to become associated with sustainability, making you familiar in the minds of responsibly-minded consumers.
+By showing off your company’s green marketing examples means your brand image will start to become associated with sustainability, placing your organisation front of mind with responsibly-minded consumers.
 But there’s a catch.

 What is greenwashing?